 If you are unable to disable Talkback, then simply delete this service from your smartphone.
-The easiest way to do this is through the Play Store, as Depending on the model of the device, this package may have a different name.
+The easiest way to do this is through the Play Store.
+Depending on the model of the device, this package may have a different name.

 To do this, launch the Play Store and type “Talkback” in the search bar.
 A list of available applications appears.
 Choose the one that has Google LLC listed as the developer.
 In our case, this is the “Accessibility for Android” package.

-As far as we know, this method may not be supported by all firmwares – press and hold the decrease and increase keys at the same time for 1-2 seconds.
+As far as we know, this method may not be supported by all firmware – press and hold the decrease and increase keys at the same time for 1-2 seconds.

 Shortcut to disable TalkBack

 If, on the other hand, you cannot take advantage of the shortcuts to deactivate TalkBack because they are not yet enabled.
-You can remedy it immediately by going to the screen in which all the applications are grouped.
 Selecting the Settings icon (or the one with the gear ) and double-clicking on it.
-Above and then selecting the Accessibility item (or the Accessibility one) and double clicking on it.
-If you cannot see the option in question.
-Most likely it is because.
+Above and then selecting the Accessibility item (or the Accessibility one) and double-clicking on it.
+Suppose you cannot see the option in question.
+Most likely, it is because.
 You must first access the appropriate Android settings tab.
-Generally it is the Device or the System one.\
+Generally, it is the Device or the System one.\

 Select the Accessibility Shortcuts item.
-Plug it twice in a row and enable the function by selecting, The relative switch located at the top of the screen.
+Plug it twice in a row and enable the function by selecting The relative switch located at the top of the screen.
 Then double-tapping on the latter in order to turn it ON.
-Once this is done, you can eventually change the accessibility service adjustable via shortcut by selecting.
 Tapping twice in a row on Shortcut Service and choosing the TalkBack option, in fact.

 Following the indications that I have given you in the prudent lines.
-You have not been able to deactivate TalkBack or are you getting an error?
+Have you not been able to deactivate TalkBack, or are you getting an error?
 Don’t despair!
 There is another system that you can adopt to succeed.
 You ask me which one?
 I’ll explain it right away.

-To begin with, grab your device and then access the Launcher (the screen in which all the icons of the various apps are grouped).
 Locate the Settings icon (the one with the gear).
-Select it and then double-tap on this ‘last.
-In the screen that you will see appear at this point.
+Select it and then double-tap on this ‘last, in the screen that you will see appear at this point.
 Select the Application Management item (or the App one ).